TheLilMagi/PartyPlus/readme.md

 Set the fields and click post to generate an advertisement to the specified channel and use the numeric controls to change the party members as you invite players to adjust the advertisement.

 The button can be clicked to toggle the PartyPlus frame, and you can also move the button by holding down the **Ctrl** key.
-You can also hide and show the minimap button using a slash command.

 ## Features

 - **Role Counts** Specify the required count of each role.